kazem-eng/Bikes/README.md

 - MVVM pattern for screens
 - Injection pattern for dependencies and instantiation
 - SOLID principles
-- Latest Flutter coding style, conventions and lints
+- Latest Flutter coding style, conventions and lints.
+Enforced rules can be found [here](analysis_options.yaml)

 more detailed information can be found [here](https://miro.com/app/board/uXjVOUqXTnc=/?invite_link_id=218787102528)